Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

 \subsection{Three-qubit generalized Werner states}

-In 1989, R.~Werner introduced one-parameter class of mixed quantum states which feature non-classical correlations \cite{Werner1989}.
-In particular, two-qubit Werner states have been implemented for various important advancements in quantum information \cite{Barbieri2004}.
+There are many celebrated classes of entangled states that are studied within quantum information theory.
+For instance, R. Werner introduced in 1989 a one-parameter class of mixed quantum states that feature non-classical correlations \cite{Werner1989}.
+In particular, two-qubit Werner states have been implemented for various important advancements in quantum information \cite{Lee2000,Yeo2002,Barbieri2004,LiHui2015}.
 In this work, we analyze three-qubit generalized Werner states \cite{Dur2000,Siewert2012}:

 where $\ket{\mathrm{GHZ}} = (\ket{000} + \ket{111})/\sqrt{2}$ and $0 \leq \eta \leq 1$.
-The definition means that $\rho_W^{3q} (\eta)$ is a mixture of a Greenberger-Horne-Zeilinger (GHZ) state \cite{Greenberger19990,Zukowski1998} and the completely unpolarized state (i.e., maximally mixed states).
+The definition means that $\rho_W^{3q} (\eta)$ is a mixture of a Greenberger-Horne-Zeilinger (GHZ) state \cite{Greenberger19990,Zukowski1998} and the completely unpolarized state (i.e., maximally mixed state).
 The GHZ state can be obtained from three polarization-entangled spatially separated photons \cite{Bouwmeester1999}, which makes it suitable for our framework.
 This kind of entangled state is famous for its importance in quantum information, including quantum teleportation \cite{Karlsson1998}, quantum secret sharing \cite{Hillery1999}, or quantum cryptography \cite{Kempe1999}.
-Nonetheless, GHZ states remain a topic of intensive research, see, e.g., Ref.~\cite{Zhao2021}.
+Nonetheless, GHZ states remain a topic of intensive research, see, e.g., Ref.~\cite{Sawicki2014,Zhao2021}.

 Since for $\eta = 1$ the density matrix \eqref{w4} represents the GHZ state, we pay special attention to this case.
 In our QST framework, we compare the accuracy of GHZ state reconstruction with another three-qubit entangled state defined as: